mikebrad140/ST558---Project-1/README.md

 recipes <- getRecipes(apiKey, query, cuisine, diet, includeIngredients, excludeIngredients, maxReadyTime, number)
 ```

-### Next, we want to take the recipes from our search parameters and use their recipe ID’s to pull additional information from other parts of the API.
-This includes pulling 1) recipe information, 2) taste information, and 3) nutrition information.
-We iterate over each recipeID and create a new data frame with this information for each of recipes from our search query.
+### Next, we want to take the returned recipes from our search parameters and use their recipe ID’s to pull additional information from other parts of the spoonacular API.
+This includes pulling 1) detailed recipe information, 2) taste information, and 3) nutrition information.
+Then, we iterate over each recipeID and create a new data frame with this information for each of the recipes returned from our search query.
 The resulting dataframe contains 1 row per recipe, with columns containing information about the recipe.

 ``` r
 # Next step: - create data frame from our recipes of interest